 Rakshabandhan, also known as the “Bond of Protection,” is a Hindu festival that celebrates the love and obligation between brothers and sisters.
 While the celebration has traditionally focused on biological siblings, it has expanded to recognize other sibling relationships, such as those between relatives and close friends.

-- Optical Illusion Eye Test: If you have Sharp Eyes Find the number 05 in 10 Secs
+- Optical Illusion Visual Test: If you have Eagle Eyes Find the Word Birth in 14 Secs

-- Observation Skill Test: If you have Eagle Eyes find the Word Bank among Back in 12 Secs
+- Observation Skill Test: Can you find the Odd clock in 10 Seconds?

 Rakshabandhan is rich in history and mythology, transcending blood ties, cultural barriers and even national borders.
 This page delves into various aspects of Rakshabandhan, from its historical origins and global celebrations to modern traditions and cultural differences.